FyraLabs-Graveyard/pungi/doc/configuration.rst

 OSBS Settings
 =============

-*Pungi* can build docker images in OSBS.
+*Pungi* can build container images in OSBS.
 The build is initiated through Koji ``container-build`` plugin.
 The base image will be using RPMs from the current compose and a ``Dockerfile`` from specified Git repository.

-Please note that the image is uploaded to a Docker v2 registry and not exported into compose directory.
+Please note that the image is uploaded to a registry and not exported into compose directory.
 There will be a metadata file in ``compose/metadata/osbs.json`` with details about the built images (assuming they are not scratch builds).